Texas Tech University

 IT management, power consumption, and cooling costs make up an increasingly significant percentage of the overall cost of operating large data centers.
 These centers are used by banks, investment firms, IT service providers, and other large enterprises.
 Virtual machines provide a layer that is ideally positioned to provide fine-grained resource monitoring and control capabilities that are well-suited for the monitoring and execution phases in an autonomic computing framework.
 CAC is working to develop self-monitoring and self-optimization techniques which, when applied to the management of virtualized containers, can lead to increased efficiencies in resource utilization and reduced costs of provisioning.

-Prominent research laboratories at all four university sites contribute resources to the Center for Autonomic Computing.
-CAC is affiliated with the following research groups:
+Research laboratories at the CAC university sites contribute resources to the Center for Autonomic Computing.
+The CAC is supported by the following facilities and research group resources: